 Then apply a pressure dressing to compress the site and elevate your arm or leg.

 Supports and orthoses are quick and practical to put on.
 The medical devices provide optimum relief and stabilisation for the affected areas, which is why they are often used to treat sports injuries.

 medi's supports also have integrated massage pads where they are needed.
 The massage effect breaks down swelling, boosts the circulation and relieves the pain.
 Supports can also help bolster the locomotor apparatus and prevent protective postures.

 You can shower and even go swimming with some of the orthoses – both in the sea and in chlorinated water.
 It is very important that you clean your medical device in clean water afterwards and do not leave it in the sun to dry.

 Please then spray the hinges with Teflon spray.
 Read here about which models are water-shy.

 There's an orthopaedic product from medi for almost every injured part of the body.
-The spectrum ranges from Epicomed for golfer's elbow, Genumedi for knee injuries, Levamed for a sprained ankle joint to Manumed active for hand injuries.
+The spectrum ranges, for example, from Epicomed for golfer's elbow, the knee bandage Genumedi, the ankle bandage Levamed to Manumed active for wrist injuries.